 WeChat ads include a feature enabling to have a “One click follow” button enabling users to follow a WeChat Official Account.
 This is a powerful way to get initial traction through Cost Per Click advertising

 There exist several types of WeChat Official Accounts:

 - WeChat Subscription accounts (订阅号): can send up to 1 push message per day to their followers and are grouped together in a dedicated folder appearing alongside your friends in the “chat” section of WeChat.
 Subscription accounts can be created either with a Chinese ID (in which case their features would be limited, especially access to the WeChat API) or with a local Chinese business license.

 - WeChat Service accounts (服务号): appear as friends in the “chat” section of WeChat.
-They are extremely visible, and have additional features compared to subscription account (in particular WeChat login, WeChat payment and geo-localization).
+They are extremely visible and have additional features compared to subscription account (in particular WeChat login, WeChat payment and geo-localization).
 However, they can only post 4 messages per month.

 - Enterprise accounts (企业号): are meant for internal management of companies.
 They require both the account and the follower to approve each-other.
-Their content can’t be shared to unauthorized users.
+Their content can’t be shared with unauthorized users.
 They are perfect for a company wanting to spread an internal newsletter.

-- WeChat mini-programs (微信小程序): are a new type of accounts launched in January 2017 by Tencent.
+- WeChat mini-programs (微信小程序): is a new type of accounts launched in January 2017 by Tencent.
 They are mostly used for offline applications when user are only meant to use the APP once.
 They can’t send push notifications.
 As of March 2017, WeChat mini-programs seem to struggle to get significant traction.

 As Enterprise Accounts are mostly used for internal management, and WeChat mini-programs are struggling to find relevant use-cases, most companies will usually gravitate around either Subscription or Service account.